-In Bullies, a fat kid who is a good student is spoilt rotten by his parents because they finally got a son after 3 girls.
-Hail patriarchy!
+In Bullies, a fat kid who is a good student is spoilt rotten by his parents because they finally get a son after three girls.
+All hail patriarchy!
 He is bullied because of his flab.
 It talks about a very important issue that affects so many people at so many levels, not only kids.
 Either you have been teased or you have done the teasing or you know someone who has been teased because of his/her weight.
 The story is about learning to deal with body image issues and being comfortable in your own skin.
 A story much needed for our times more so because of bullying online.Continue reading “School Days by Paro Anand”→

 10-year-old Nanju wears a diaper to school and hobbles around as he has crooked feet.
 He lives with his Appa and older sister Shanti.
 He doesn’t pay attention in class and regularly scores zero but manages to hide the evidence from his father, who threatens to send him to a hostel.
 Happy in his world, nothing seems to bother him much.
 His best friend is Mahesh, who is terribly clever and lets Nanju copy all his answers.
 He gets by with a lot of help from his friends.